djspears/GCP-K8s/README.md

 # GCP-K8s

-The lab guide and attached files have been created to leverage terraform to deploy the following environment with GCP:
+The lab guide and attached files have been created to leverage terraform to deploy the following environment in GCP:

 ```
 1. VPC Network with Trust, Untrust, and MGMT subnet